3-5 Day Backpacking Trips for Summer

 Location: Hood Canal

-This is a great backpacking option because it starts out on old road grade, letting you ease into things and get used to carrying a heavy pack.
+This is a great backpacking option because it starts on old road grade, letting you ease into things and get used to carrying a heavy pack.
 And you’ll want to be warmed up because after a few miles the trail turns away from the Skokomish River and heads up to the lakes.
-This is a great destination for camping and makes a good basecamp to launch some other explorations like the Gladys Divide and Black and White Lakes, which are both worthwhile excursions made more enticing by the fact that you can leave your heavy pack behind at camp.
+The lakes make a good basecamp to launch other explorations like the Gladys Divide and Black and White Lakes (if you have time).
+Both are worthwhile excursions made more enticing by the fact that you can leave your heavy pack behind at camp.

 Mount Adams Highline